mtslks-zz/node-meme-scraper/README.md

 ## Dependencies

 - Cheerio
-- Got
+- Node-Fetch

 ## Usage

-`node scraper.js` will start the scraping process.
+`node index.js` will start the scraping process.
 If the application succeeds, it will confirm this with a message saying **"Scraping successfully completed - 10 images saved in ./memes."**